Green Urchins grazing on Split Kelp. ©Jackie Hildering.

 - From my own observations on NE Vancouver Island: Here, Sunflower Stars are impacted the worst (the largest sea star in the NE Pacific Ocean with 20+ legs).
 Leather Stars may be more impacted than in other areas.
 Ochre Stars appear less impacted than in other areas.
 I have seen waves of Sunflower Star babies and juveniles.
 What I find most plausible is that the babies are the result of adults spawning at depth, where it is colder (reduced stressor).
 A stressor or stressors then reduces the resistance of the babies and juveniles in shallower water whereby they may succumb to SSWD.

-- It terms of ecosystem impacts, consider the important role of many sea stars as predators.
+- In terms of ecosystem impacts, consider the important role of many sea stars as predators.
 I put forward that this can be likened to the death of many Sea Otters.
-With less sea stars there an be more of their prey like mussels and clams.
-But, with less sea stars, there are definitely more urchins which graze away more kelp.
+With less sea stars there are more of their prey like mussels and clams.
+But, with less sea stars (especially Sunflower Stars), there are definitely more urchins which graze away more kelp.
 Thereby, there is less habitat for many species and a loss of biodiversity.

 - My album of photos of sea stars with symptoms can be found at this Facebook link.